 Blue Carbon Steel Pan: 5 Best Options to Choose

 Since the days of cast iron frying pans, professional chefs worldwide have been switching to Blue Carbon Steel Pan Pans made from blue carbon steel are cast rather than forged.
 This makes them lighter, easier to handle, and less porous, along with seasoning faster.
 Despite their high-temperature tolerance, they can be used from stovetop to oven to table – where they add a distinctive touch.
 The blue color is created by heat treatment, which surfaces blue iron oxide on the steel.
 It’s a natural rust deterrent combined with organic virgin coconut oil and provides a nonstick surface to use the pans right away.
-However, they’re iron pans and react to heat so that they won’t stay blue – they’ll darken and patina as you use them, and their polished finish will help keep the nonstick surface easy to clean.

 The Blue Carbon Steel Pan is meant to be used for a lifetime, shared, and passed on to the next generation.